ZeroDayGirl/Oral-Hygiene-Habit-Tracker/README.md

-# Zoolee™  — Oral Hygiene Habit Tracker
+# Zoolee  — Oral Hygiene Habit Tracker

 A mobile-first habit-tracking app that helps users build consistent brushing and flossing routines through timed sessions, streak tracking, and positive reinforcement.

 ## About This Project

-Built by a licensed dental hygienist (CompTIA Security+, Network+) currently pivoting into tech, combining clinical oral health expertise with product design and AI-assisted development.
+Built by a licensed dental hygienist ( CompTIA Security+, Network+ ) currently pivoting into tech, combining clinical oral health expertise with product design and AI-assisted development.
 This project is being used to demonstrate technical judgment, specification writing, and system design thinking as part of that transition — not just to ship an app, but to prove the process behind it.

 # Security Policy